verhulsta/logquad5q0/README.md

 The function lagrange5q0 returns a list including:

 - The predicted value of q(5y).
 - The predicted value of k.
 - A data frame with predicted values of q(x) and nMx.

 Different age intervals are provived for the values of q(x), i.e. the cumulative probabilities of dying between 0 and age x, and for the values nMx, i.e. the central death rates between x and x+n.

-Two types of 95% confidence intervals (CIs) are automatically provided:
+Two types of 95% confidence intervals (CIs) are automatically provided
+when:

--   CIs based on the patterns of prediction errors observed in the underlying data when using a single mortality input (k = 0).
+- CIs are based on the patterns of prediction errors observed in the underlying data when using a single mortality input (k = 0).
--   CIs based on the uncertainty of k when minimizing the RMSE over a full series of 22 q(x).
+- CIs are based on the uncertainty of k when minimizing the RMSE over a full series of 22 q(x).

 #### Caveat